How to follow up with leads without being annoying: 5 simple rules

 Day 1 after a call for a recap.
 Day 3 for a first follow-up.
 Day 7 if no response.
 Day 14 for a final try.

 Don't send 3 messages in 2 days.
 But don't wait 3 weeks either.
-Timing depends on lead temperature: the hotter the lead, the faster you can follow up.
+Timing depends on lead temperature: a prospect who asked for a quote can be followed up at day 2 without a second thought; a colder contact is worked at day 7 or 14.
+We covered the rhythms β and the real research on the topic β in how many times should you follow up.

 Rule 3: Be direct and short